ARZ3N/ARZ3N.github.io/README.md

 ## Research Activity
 I am currently part of the **DSP Technology Development**, at ASU's School of Earth & Space Exploration, where I contribute to projects involving FPGA based RADAR spectroscopy instruments for Earth and Space based remote sensing.
 We write VHDL/Verilog code to implement various DSP algorithms on FPGAs and also develop embedded firmware for programming ARM devices for Data readout and communication.
 ### Current Lab activites:
-#### High Speed Data Readout Interface using Xilinx Zynq-7000 SoC via Gigabit Ethernet
+#### High Speed Data Readout Interface using Xilinx Zynq-7000 SoC using Gigabit Ethernet
 #### Implementing Fast Memory read/write access for Polyphase Filter Bank based DSP algorithm.

 ## Contents